Clyde Rocks: News and Sport

 Clyde Rocks broadcast local news bulletins from 6am to 7pm on weekdays, from 9am to 1pm on Saturdays and from 9am to 12pm on Sundays.
 There is also sport and traffic bulletins.

 Sports coverage aired under the Superscoreboard Extra banner which was a sister programme to Clyde 1's Superscoreboard.
-Superscoreboard Extra is on Clyde Rocks Monday to Friday from 8pm to 10pm with Hugh Keevins.
+Superscoreboard Extra was on Clyde Rocks Monday to Friday from 8pm to 10pm with Hugh Keevins.
 Superscoreboard Extra was previously broadcast on Clyde 2 in the early 2000s, albeit known as Superscoreboard XTRA.

-Also on a Saturday the station had the latest team news ahead of the afternoon football matches from 12pm - 2pm with Gavin Pearson and from 2pm Fraser Thomson has score updates and news.
+Also on a Saturday the station had the latest team news ahead of the afternoon football matches from 12pm - 2pm with Gavin Pearson and from 2pm Fraser Thomson had score updates and news.